-In the midst of talking about optimizing Marketo, content marketing, social, inbound and outbound, I sometimes think we’ve lost track of what marketing is – we can’t see the forest for the trees.
+In the midst of all the things we could be talking about in marketing … optimizing marketing automation, content marketing, social, inbound vs. outbound, etc., sometimes we’ve lost track of what marketing is – we can’t see the forest for the trees.

 There is no evidence that classic advertising, for example, ever induced someone who wasn’t already a potential customer to buy anything.
-If I don’t own a place to put it or have things that need to stay cold, I’m unlikely to want to buy a refrigerator.
-Only if I already have a home, business or other location where I need a refrigerator, am I likely
+For example, I’m unlikely to buy a refrigerator f I don’t own a place to put it or have things that need to stay cold.

 What classic advertising does, however, is inform consumers that products exist, that there are solutions to problems that those consumers might have, and the benefits of one solution over another.
 You can have the greatest, best product in the world, but if no one knows it exists, no one’s going to buy it—you need marketing.